growthclan/growthblocks/readme.md

 # GrowthBlocks

-Prompt-based smart components for AI builders like Lovable, Cursor, and Replit.

----

-## 🔧 How It Works

-Each component block is made of:
+> Prompt-based building blocks for AI-native development.

+This repository contains reusable AI-ready blocks that:
-- A natural language prompt
+- Are activated by a single natural language prompt
-- A list of required environment variables
-- A UI component (`component.tsx`)
+- Generate full UI + backend logic
+- Work across environments like Cursor, Replit, Lovable

+## 📦 Blocks

+Each block lives in `blocks/[id]/prompt.md` and includes:
+- What the AI assistant should generate
+- Code structure
+- ENV requirements
-- Optional backend logic (`api.ts`)
+- Setup validation logic
-- A configuration file (`config.json`)
-- Entry in the central index (`blocks.json`)

----

-## 📁 File Structure
+## Examples

+### 🔧 Project Setup
+Prompt:
+`Set up a project with Next.js, Tailwind CSS, and ShadCN`

+➡️ Generates a full working environment if none exists.

+### 📨 Newsletter + SendGrid
+Prompt:
+`Create a newsletter signup form that integrates with SendGrid using ShadCN UI`

+➡️ Creates UI + backend API route ready to deploy.